 Make it easy for your customers to get through the checkout process quickly.
 Clear calls-to-action are important to keep the momentum going so your customers can complete the purchase.
 Minimize any distractions and make your call to action buttons obvious.
-Keep the next buttons, the edit cart buttons, etc. a consistent size, color and in a consistent place from page to page.
-If your page is long have the main call to action buttons at the top and at the bottom of the form.
+Keep the next buttons, the edit cart buttons, etc. a consistent size, colour and in a consistent place from page to page.
+If your page is long, have the main call to action buttons at the top and at the bottom of the form.
 To see if your call to action button is obvious enough, try standing 10 or 15 feet away from your monitor.
 Does it stand out?

 Bonus Tip: Exit Survey